*The original article published on April 23, 2020 has been updated to reflect changes as of June 15, 2020.

 Borrowers need to take additional care to ensure they are complying with the terms of their loans and should consider enhancing compliance and finance resources to track and monitor their compliance.
 Some best practices include:

 - Internal policies and recordkeeping to memorialize every step taken during the process.
 This includes tracking the underlying bases for each of the required certifications, and any changes to the business that occur during this timeframe.

 - Ensuring that all statements in CARES Act loan applications are truthful and not contradicted by statements made in previous filings and documents.

 - Avoid commingling the funds and track how the funds are used.
-See SBA Part Four, Part Five and Part Six for extensive discussion on the use of loan proceeds under the PPP.
+See SBA alerts Part Four, Part Five, Part Six, Part Nine, Part Ten, and Part Thirteen for extensive discussion on the use of loan proceeds under the PPP.

 - Ensuring that effective reporting systems are in place to identify potential compliance issues and take them seriously, including whistleblower reports.

 If there is any uncertainty about CARES Act compliance, it is wise to seek guidance from legal counsel.
 Taft’s lawyers are working through these complex issues diligently and are available to assist with any questions that may arise.